aliutkus/torchsearchsorted/README.md

 ## Installation

-Just `python setup.py install`.
+Just `python setup.py install`, in the `install` folder.
 This will compile and install the torchsearchsorted module. be careful that sometimes, `nvcc` needs versions of `gcc` and `g++` that are older than those found by default on the system.
 If so, just create symbolic links to the right versions in your cuda/bin folder (where `nvcc` is)

 be careful that you need pytorch to be installed on your system.
 The code was tested on pytorch v1.0.1